 a) Students with health problems or other personal circumstances, which might adversely affect their performance in, or ability to complete course work, tests, examinations, or other departmental assessments, may request special consideration.
 The student should complete the Department’s Request for Special Consideration form which can be downloaded from the Department’s website (under Current Students, Student Forms) attach appropriate evidence such as the U of T Verification of Student Illness and Student Injury Form, and submit it to the Course Instructor as early as possible before or within 48 hours following the test, examination, or due date of assessment.
 The onus is on the student to ensure their physician has filled out the Illness or Injury Verification Form in full.
 The instructor will inform the student of his/her decision, record this decision on the form, and forward the form to the Program Manager to be placed in the student’s academic file.
 This form is available online at the Illness Verification website.

-b) U of T policy states that no student shall be seriously disadvantaged because of his or her religious beliefs.
+b) U of T policy on religious observances states that no student shall be seriously disadvantaged because of his or her religious beliefs.
 If this policy is relevant to a student’s circumstance, he/she must complete the Request for Special Consideration form in advance of the date(s) in question, and submit it to their Course Instructor, so alternative arrangements can be made.

 c) (i) U of T policy requires that accommodations will be provided to any student with a documented disability that affects their ability to function in an academic setting.
 If this policy is relevant to a student’s circumstance, he/she should refer to the Guidelines for Student Accommodations below.